-We are happy to help answer any questions you may have: to contact the KU Department of CLS Education, please email us at email@example.com or call (913) 588-5220 to schedule an informational visit or have a personal tour of the clinical laboratories at the KU Medical Center in Kansas City, Kansas.
+The KU Department of Clinical Laboratory Sciences is happy to help answer any questions at firstname.lastname@example.org or call 913-588-5220 (711 TTY) to schedule an informational visit or have a personal tour of the KU Medical Center campus in Kansas City, Kansas.

 High school preparation should include as much math and science as possible – minimally biology, chemistry and physics and math through calculus.
-If you have completed high school, did not take the math and science courses but want to become an MLS, you may need to take preparatory courses before enrolling in the standard college level biology, math and chemistry courses.
+Students having completed high school but without the necessary math and science courses may need to take preparatory courses before enrolling in the standard college level biology, math, and chemistry classes.
 Most community colleges offer these preparatory courses.

-To become an MLS, one must enroll in an accredited program.
+To become an MLS, students must enroll in an accredited program.
 The KU School of Health Professions, located on the KU Medical Center campus, offers a 2+2 accredited program culminating in a bachelor’s degree in clinical laboratory science.
-Since clinical laboratory science is an undergraduate degree, it is your “major”.
+Since clinical laboratory science is an undergraduate degree, it is considered a student's official “major.”

-Students who have entered their sophomore year of college and anticipate completion of prerequisites by the end of the academic year may apply to the KU CLS Education Department for admission into the professional component of the program (see How to Apply).
+Students who have entered their sophomore year of college and anticipate completion of prerequisites by the end of the second academic year may apply for admission to the KU clinical laboratory science program (see How to Apply).

-The last 2 years (beginning in August each year) of clinical coursework and practicum are taken in the metropolitan Kansas City area primarily at the University of Kansas Medical Center.
+The last two years (beginning in August each year) of clinical course work and practicum are taken in the metropolitan Kansas City area primarily at the University of Kansas Medical Center.

-After graduation from the KU's CLS program, students are eligible to take the national certification examination.
+After graduation, students are eligible to take the national certification examination.
 In most medical laboratories, certification is a requirement for continued employment (as well as advancement and optimum salary).
 Some states have a separate licensure process as well.
 Kansas does not.

-Specific information on the certification process will be provided by KU to students during their senior year.
-The ASCP (American Society of Clinical Pathologists) administers certification examinations for both the traditional MLS and the molecular biology credentials.
+Specific information on the certification process will be provided by KU to students during their senior year in the program.
+The American Society of Clinical Pathologists administers certification examinations for both the traditional medical laboratory scientist and the molecular biolotechnologist credentials.

-Most of the students from the University of Kansas Department of CLS have received employment offers by graduation or shortly thereafter.
+Most of the students from the University of Kansas program have received employment offers by graduation or shortly thereafter.
 Prospective employers may recruit actively on campus or send notifications of employment opportunities to the department to be distributed to students.